codacy/codacy-analysis-cli-action/README.md

 To use the GitHub Action with Codacy integration:

+1. On Codacy, enable **Run analysis through build server** in your repository **Settings**, tab **General**, **Repository analysis**.

+    This setting enables Codacy to wait for the results of the local analysis before resuming the analysis of your commits.

-1. On Codacy, obtain a [Project API Token](https://docs.codacy.com/repositories-configure/integrations/project-api/) for your repository.
+2. On Codacy, obtain a [Project API Token](https://docs.codacy.com/repositories-configure/integrations/project-api/) for your repository.

     You need the Project API Token to allow the Codacy Analysis CLI to authenticate to Codacy when reporting the analysis results.

-2. On GitHub, store the Project API Token as an [encrypted secret for your repository](https://docs.github.com/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `CODACY_PROJECT_TOKEN`.
+3. On GitHub, store the Project API Token as an [encrypted secret for your repository](https://docs.github.com/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `CODACY_PROJECT_TOKEN`.

     Do this to avoid committing the secret token to your repository.

-3. Add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository, where `<CLIENT_SIDE_TOOL_NAME>` is the name of the client-side tool that the Codacy Analysis CLI will run locally:
+4. Add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository, where `<CLIENT_SIDE_TOOL_NAME>` is the name of the client-side tool that the Codacy Analysis CLI will run locally:

     ```yaml
     name: Codacy Analysis CLI